TNRIS/tnris.org/content/markdown/stratmap/land-parcels.md

       </p>
       <h3>What schema are the data provided?</h3>
       <p>
-        The data were transformed into the TNRIS land parcel schema.
+        The data were transformed into the <a href="https://tnris-org-static.s3.amazonaws.com/documents/tnris-land-parcel-schema.pdf">TNRIS land parcel schema</a>.
 TNRIS facilitated a land parcel committee to discuss the data needs of stakeholders across Texas.
-Land parcels have a large quantity of data stored in Computer Assisted Mass
-        Appraisal (CAMA) and a lowest common denominator of details were agreed upon for the TNRIS land parcel schema.
+Land parcels have a large quantity of data stored in Computer Assisted Mass Appraisal (CAMA) and a lowest common denominator of details were agreed upon for the TNRIS land parcel schema.
       </p>
       <h3>Why are some of the attributes missing or null?</h3>
       <p>
         TNRIS received the data from the appraisal districts or their vendors “as-is.”
 If data are missing, the data were not shared with the request for information.
-Over time, we hope to get as many of the TNRIS land parcel schema attributes as possible.
+Over time, we hope to get as many of the <a href="https://tnris-org-static.s3.amazonaws.com/documents/tnris-land-parcel-schema.pdf">TNRIS land parcel schema</a> attributes as possible.
 If additional information is needed, please contact the appraisal district.
 A directory of appraisal districts is located on the <a href="https://comptroller.texas.gov/taxes/property-tax/county-directory/>Texas Comptroller of Public Accounts website</a>.
       </p>
       <h3>Who created these geographic land parcels?</h3>
       <p>These geographic land parcel data are created by county appraisal districts or their third party vendor.
 TNRIS compiles and transforms these data for statewide distribution and does not edit the geometry of this data.
 A directory of appraisal districts is located on the <a href="https://comptroller.texas.gov/taxes/property-tax/county-directory/>Texas Comptroller of Public Accounts website</a>.